Interview Questions Part

 5. CLB (Component load balancer).

-A web garden is a multi-processor setup. i.e. a single server (not like the multi server above).
+A web garden is a multi-processor setup. i.e. a single server (not like the

 How to implement webfarms in .Net: